 With so many stunning trails and views picking a highlight of Jasper National Park can be a challenge, but hiking in the Tonquin Valley must be a contender.
-The combination of sky high views of the rugged “Ramparts” range jutting up from serene alpine lakes, and the chance to see rare wild mountain caribou make it as worthy a destination as any.
-It is also an accessible backcountry trail that can cater to many ability levels and even be trekked on horseback.
-Considering all these factors, it’s easy to see why the Tonquin Valley is a popular area for locals and tourists alike.
-But it just may be getting a little too popular for its own good.
+The combination of sky-high views of the rugged “Ramparts” range jutting up from serene alpine lakes, and the chance to see rare wild mountain caribou make it as worthy a destination as any.

-Few trails in the Alberta Rockies are as challenging but immensely rewarding as the Northover Ridge hike.
-Deep in the heart of Kananaskis Country (a series of provincial parks that are closer to Calgary and less busy than Banff National Park), Northover Ridge is a 36km loop that takes the average hiker about 3 days.
-The trail straddles the continental divide between Alberta and British Columbia and is a considered a very challenging trip due to a narrow ridgewalk and the need for advanced routefinding skills as we learned all too clearly (more on that later).
-Despite these challenges, it’s path through meandering wilderness, breathtaking views, and exhilarating climax atop the ridge adds to its reputation as one of the best backpacking trips in Alberta.
+The trail straddles the continental divide between Alberta and British Columbia and is a considered a very challenging trip due to a narrow ridgewalk and the need for advanced route finding skills as we learned all too clearly (more on that later).
+Despite these challenges, the path through meandering wilderness, breathtaking views, and exhilarating climax atop the ridge adds to its reputation as one of the best backpacking trips in Alberta.
 To that end, opinionated experts such as the Copelands who wrote Don’t Waste Your Time in the Canadian Rockies, give it such a resounding recommendation that we knew that it had to be part of our Alberta Bucketlist.
 Continue reading “Backcountry Zen: The Northover Ridge Hike”

-Great for beginners and experienced hikers alike, the Iceline Trail in Yoho National Park is one of the premier hikes in Western Canada.
-Few trails deliver multiple waterfalls, expansive mountain vistas, and up close views of majestic glaciers all along one incredible route.
-The trail begins near the town of Field, in British Columbia and the extra hour of driving from Banff allows you to get away from the crowds.
 Yoho is generally more peaceful than its more famous neighbour and the scenery is equally stunning.
 The hike follows remnants of the Emerald Glacier and with the majority of it is above treeline you’ll be treated to stupendous views of the surrounding mountains and glaciers.
-For these reasons and its easy accessibility from Calgary we figured this gem was deserving of a place on our 2017 Alberta Bucketlist despite being in British Columbia.
+For these reasons and its easy accessibility from Calgary, we figured this gem was deserving of a place on our 2017 Alberta Bucketlist despite being in British Columbia.
 Continue reading “Hiking the Iceline Trail in Yoho National Park”